 I’m reading a novel that was first published 71 years ago.
 I don’t know how it got to my shelf.
 I never heard of it before.
 It has a terrible cover.
+It probably got shelved from a set of books that were donated to me.
 The author is unknown to me.
 But the 1985 copy that I have has a note on the cover that says that when it was printed the book had already sold 500,000 copies!

 The title is NOT MY WILL, by Francena H. Arnold.
 I’ll not go into the story line.
 That isn’t what sent me to the keyboard.